Matt Yocum

-Matthew Yocum (born April 8, 1968) is a long-standing reporter in motorsports, best known for being a NASCAR pit reporter.
-He works for CBS as a pit reporter to cover the Superstar Racing Experience (SRX) as of 2021.
-He most recently worked in that role for NASCAR on Fox for 20 years, from 2001 to 2020.
+Matthew Yocum is a long-standing reporter in motorsports, best known for being a NASCAR pit reporter.
+He works for ESPN as a pit reporter to cover the Superstar Racing Experience (SRX) as of 2023 as well as for NBC Sports as a pit reporter for the IMSA Weathertech Sportscar Championship Series.
+He most recently worked in that role for NASCAR on Fox for 20 years, from 2001 to 2020 as well as working for CBS to cover the SRX from 2021 to 2022.
 He has one daughter, Madison (11), they currently live in North Carolina.

 Biography

 Yocum's exposure to automobile racing began at an early age.
 This was due, at least in part, to the fact that his mother has been involved in automobile racing for over 35 years owning her own sponsor services and motorsports management company.
 In high school and college Yocum began working for the International Race of Champions (IROC) as a tire specialist and eventually moved on to racecar preparation and maintenance.
 In 1991, Yocum graduated from Florida State University with a degree in political science and communications.